Introduction

 The Company operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-• Whistleblowing policy The Company encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the Company.
+- Whistleblowing policyThe Company encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the Company.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The Company’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

-• Employee code of conduct The Company’s code makes clear to employees the actions and behaviour expected of them when representing the Company.
+- Employee code of conductThe Company’s code makes clear to employees the actions and behaviour expected of them when representing the Company.
 The Company strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

-• Supplier code of conduct The Company’s main supplier is Toyota / Lexus.
+- Supplier code of conductThe Company’s main supplier is Toyota / Lexus.
 It has a contract in place to ensure that both parties adhere to the highest standards of ethics.
 Where the Company deal with other suppliers such as small bodyshops or repairers, they are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 The Company has introduced a supplier code of conduct, serious violations of which will lead to the termination of the business relationship; however, the majority of these smaller suppliers are sole traders.
 This will be uploaded to our BrightHR platform and be available to view in staff communal rooms.

-• Recruitment/Agency workers policy The Company uses specified Toyota approved, reputable recruitment agencies to source labour.
+- Recruitment/Agency workers policyThe Company uses specified Toyota approved, reputable recruitment agencies to source labour.
 Alternatively, it undertakes recruitment itself via word-of-mouth or the use of Recruitment Revolution which posts vacancies to a variety of websites or various recruitment agencies; however, applications are sent directly to the Company.
 The risks of slavery and human trafficking are therefore considered to be low in this area.
+Our HR administrator and managers are responsible for ensuring that all recruitment and terms and conditions of employment comply with statutory requirements, and that any agencies used are appropriately checked and commit to ethical standards.

 Risk assessments

-Risk assessments for Toyota / Lexus and our other suppliers are carried out weekly as part of our sitewalks.
+Risk assessments for Toyota / Lexus and our other suppliers are carried out weekly as part of our site walks.

 Right to Work in the UK checks